What To Do When You Miss a Bill Payment

 While you can’t repair your credit overnight — and steer clear of companies that make such promises — there are definite steps you can take to get back to financial health:

 No new debt.
 Put a freeze on card use so you don’t add to your existing credit card debt.
 Continue to pay off your balances but stop using the cards altogether.
 Instead, for all purchases use cash, checks or a debit card, which automatically deducts the amount from your checking account.

 Prioritize repayments.
 Make a list of the cards you have, the balance due on each one, and the interest rate each card charges.
 Start paying off the balance on the card with the highest interest rate first, as you continue to make at least the minimum monthly payments on the other cards.
 Once you’ve paid off the first card, apply the payments to the card with the second-highest interest rate, and so on until you have paid off all your credit card debt.

 Review credit reports.
-You can order your free credit report [link to article on credit report] every year from each of the three main credit reporting agencies (Experian, TransUnion, Equifax) through www.annualcreditreport.com.
+You can order your free credit report every year from each of the three main credit reporting agencies (Experian, TransUnion, Equifax) through www.annualcreditreport.com.
 Examine the reports and alert the agencies if you find errors.
 Follow each agency’s instructions for clearing up mistakes.
 It can take a while for the errors to be corrected, but be patient.
 Clearing up your credit reports is very important.

 Pay bills on time.
 It sounds simple enough, but it’s one of the best ways to improve your credit rating.
-Read more in the Federal Trade Commission’s consumer booklet Debt Collection FAQs: A Guide for Consumers.
+Read more in the Federal Trade Commission’s information on debt collection.